barnabywalters/silex-starter/README.md

     > ./serve
     > ./open

+## What next?

+* Put application setup in `src/app.php` and `config/`
+* Put new controllers in `src/controllers.php`, splitting them off into separate, sensible files when there are too many
+* Put new templates in `templates/`
+* Put new tests in `test/ApplicationTest.php`
+* Put javascript in `web/js/app.js`
+* Put new console commands in `src/console.php`

+If I want to implement logging in really quickly I usually install `taproot/authentication` — the lowest-friction route to allowing login with your domain name.

 ## Back-end

 A basic Silex app is created with a URL generation provider and a basic pure-PHP template rendering provider which can be used like this: